nge-layy/securewatch-soc/docs/phase-05/README.md

 | 8000/tcp | open | http | Splunkd httpd |
 | 8089/tcp | open | ssl/http | Splunkd httpd |

-This single result confirms several things at once: the host is reachable on the network, SSH is available (needed for Sections 3–4), and the Splunk web (`8000`) and management (`8089`) ports are visible from `kali-attacker` — meaning `soc-server`'s Splunk instance is exposed on this network segment, not just on `localhost`.
+This single result confirms several things at once: the host is reachable on the network, SSH is available (needed for Sections 3–4), and the Splunk web (`8000`) and management (`8089`) ports are visible from `kali-attacker` which meaning `soc-server`'s Splunk instance is exposed on this network segment, not just on `localhost`.

-![Nmap scan from kali-attacker against soc-server](08-nmap-scan-kali-terminal.jpg) *Screenshot placement: terminal on `kali-attacker` running `nmap -sV 192.168.56.101` followed by `sudo nmap -A 192.168.56.101`, confirming network reachability and enumerating the open SSH, PostgreSQL, and Splunk services on `soc-server`.*
+![Nmap scan from kali-attacker against soc-server](08-nmap-scan-kali-terminal.jpg) *Screenshot: terminal on `kali-attacker` running `nmap -sV 192.168.56.101` followed by `sudo nmap -A 192.168.56.101`, confirming network reachability and enumerating the open SSH, PostgreSQL, and Splunk services on `soc-server`.*

-## Section 3 – SSH Baseline Test
+## Section 3 - SSH Baseline Test

 Before simulating any attack, a normal, successful SSH login from `kali-attacker` to `soc-server` was performed and confirmed in Splunk.

-**Why test a normal login first:** A detection rule is only meaningful if it's compared against a known-good baseline.
-Confirming what a *legitimate* login looks like in the logs — correct source IP, expected `Accepted password` event, clean session open/close — establishes the pattern that later brute-force activity should visibly deviate from.
-It also confirms the logging pipeline (established in Phase 3) is correctly capturing events from this new source host before any attack traffic is generated.
+**Why test a normal login first**: Before simulating attacks, a successful SSH login is performed to confirm that Splunk is correctly collecting normal authentication events.
+This establishes a baseline for comparing later brute-force activity.

 **Observed events in `auth.log` / Splunk:**